-After installing aftermarket parts, you should reset the ECU so it can apply the settings that are appropriate for the new setup.
-When installing aftermarket parts, most people reset the ECU so the CEL (Check Engine Light) will go off.
+After installing aftermarket parts, you should reset the ECU so it can apply the appropriate settings for the new setup.
+Most people reset the ECU when installing aftermarket parts, so the CEL (Check Engine Light) will go off.
 A new aftermarket part needs to be “taught” to the car.

-A dirty filter, dirty injectors, etc., will be stored in memory if you do not reset it periodically.
-During oil changes, when changing your filter, or anytime you add a performance part, or after a certain number of miles, it’s important to reset your ECU.
+A dirty filter, injectors, etc., will be stored in memory if you do not reset it periodically.
+During oil changes, when changing your filter, or anytime you add a performance part, or after a certain number of miles, it’s essential to reset your ECU.

 How To Reset Honda Civic Computer?

-First, you should warm up your Honda Civic’s engine before you reset its ECU.
+First, warm up your Honda Civic’s engine before resetting its ECU.
 Make sure you don’t do a cold start by driving around first.
 The battery should be disconnected after the car has been turned off.

 Hopefully, these instructions will work on other vehicles as well.
-Here are two quick ways to reset an ECU in less than one minute on a Honda Civic.
+Here are two quick ways to reset an ECU on a Honda Civic in less than one minute.

 Method 1: